Jump to section

 Automate data collection and streamline compliance activities

-The Digital History Record app allows you to view all digital logbook records, electronic batch records and equipment activity in one centralized location.
+Tulip's digital records solutions allow you to view all digital logbook records, electronic batch records, and equipment activity in one centralized location.

 What are the 9 principles of ALCOA?